 Kerala Panchakarma Treatment

-Panchakarma is a set of five therapies designed mainly for cleansing the body of toxins.
+Panchakarma treatment in kerala is a set of five therapies designed mainly for cleansing the body of toxins.
 Ayurveda considers that the purification of the body is important before the commencement of any other therapy.
 Ayurveda believes that our body needs to be purified before replenishing it with the new colors of health, youthfulness vigor and vitality.

-Panchakarma therapy constitutes three steps of purification:
+Panchakarma Treatment in Kerala constitutes three steps of purification:

 - Purva Karma – Pre Purification Procedure

 Purva Karma procedure is the first panchakarma treatment procedure which starts with two sets of therapies: Oleation and Fomentation.